getstrm/pace/dbt/README.md

 ## To do

+- Add support for adapters we already support.
 - Return detailed validation feedback to the user.
 - Find out a way to integrate PACE into the dbt workflow without making it a manual step.
 - ✅ Make pace-dbt executable as a jar.